josepablocam/ams/README.md

 you can jump to running
 `scripts/folder_setup.sh` (please see the installation section below for more details).

+# AMS from Source
+## System Requirements and Notes
+AMS *should* run without issues on Ubuntu 18.04 and Mac OSX (tested on 10.11.6).
+If you have issues running, we suggest using the pre-packaged VM (or feel free to contribute back fixes that allow AMS to build on your platform).

+If you want to install from source, you will need the following basic utilities (installable using `apt-get/brew`):
+* `wget` (e.g. `apt-get install wget`)
+* `zip` (e.g. `apt-get install zip`)

+If you are not using Ubuntu or Mac OSX, you should also manually install `task-spooler` (https://vicerveza.homeunix.net/~viric/soft/ts/) and make sure we can call it using `tsp` (or set a corresponding alias).
+You will then want to remove the `task-spooler` install in `scripts/setup.sh`.

+All other software packages needed are either 1) installed by our scripts automatically (which should work without issues for Ubuntu and Mac OSX) or 2) provide a prompt for you to manually install (as in the case of `conda`).
+Indeed, the pre-packaged VM was configured using a clean Ubuntu image and running the instructions for installing from source.

 # Building
 AMS *should* run without issues on Ubuntu and Mac OSX (tested on 10.11.6).